 “That little girl’s got the Winter Fever!”
 Grandma shot back over her shoulder, heading off for the kitchen.
 The reverberations of a cupboard door slamming followed by heavy pots clanging on the kitchen stove echoed thru the house.

 Call it what you will, little Susie was alarmingly ill with chills, high fever, and with what her mother had first suspected days before was only the croup.

 With winter on the doorstep, things being as they were and the family being unable to support itself any longer with only the farm, and “hard times, hard times” (as Grandma kept saying), Susie’s father and older brother Paul had gone off weeks before to seek work on one of the new WPA construction projects, leaving Susie, her mother and Grandma Browning to watch over and take care of the family farm by themselves.
-Paul was only a few years older than Susie when heading off with his father to work, but in “hard times, hard times” it was necessary and common for children to work, if they could find it.
+Paul was only a few years older than Susie when heading off with his father to work, but in “hard times, hard times” it was necessary and common for children to work, if they could find it, that is.

 With Grandma less active herself these days with her self-described “decrepitude”, Susie’s mother was kept very busy seeing to all the daily farm chores, mostly by herself.
 The cold and snow would work to make everything harder and more challenging as winter set in, and even more so now with little Susie needing to be cared for also.